 As mentioned, the best way to learn a new language is to immerse yourself in it.
-You can find Spanish speaking friends online from Facebook groups.
+You can find Spanish-speaking friends online from Facebook groups.

-When you’re conversing with a Spanish speaker, you’ll learn new vocabulary, cultural expressions and develop your understanding of common and more complex Spanish words.
+When you’re conversing with a Spanish speaker, you’ll learn new vocabulary, and cultural expressions and develop your understanding of common and more complex Spanish words.

 2. Get an Online Tutor